daratourt/Predicting-Customer-Default-Payments-with-Key-Features-Using-Data-Mining-Techniques/README.md

 Feature selection significantly improved model accuracy.
 The Random Forest model showed the highest accuracy improvement, from 80.69% to 82.08%.
 KNN and Logistic Regression also saw notable accuracy enhancements.
 Some models, like Gaussian Naïve Bayes, experienced slight decreases in accuracy, highlighting areas for further investigation.
 <img width="499" alt="Screen Shot 2024-07-17 at 3 27 15 PM" src="https://github.com/user-attachments/assets/a28f583a-129d-4cfc-8336-3add0fc4b9be">

+Table: Compare Model Accuracy Between All and Significant Features

 #### Discussion
 The study demonstrates the benefits of feature selection across various machine learning algorithms, with significant accuracy improvements noted in several models.
 However, data quality issues, such as negative values and filled missing values, present limitations.
 Addressing these issues is crucial for improving model performance.